What catalogue raisonnés or critical catalogues are being prepared by the WPI?

 • no determination about the work can be made

 If the work is to be included in a Digital Catalogue, the WPI will also provide information gathered by the WPI documentalists over the course of their research.
-This information should however not be considered an exhaustive account of history of the painting.
+This information should not however be considered an exhaustive account of the history of the painting.
 It will only represent material that the WPI research staff was able to identify in our own archives and collect in the short time period before the committee meeting.
 Further research may be added or edited before publication in the online catalogue raisonné.
 What information is included on the Letter of Determination is at the sole discretion of the WPI, and will not be edited to match or support the research of other individuals or institutions.

 If I would like to request information from the archives about a particular work of art or artist, what should I do?

-Please submit an Archival request and provide a description of the kind of information you are seeking.
-This service requires a pre-payment of $500, plus New York State sales tax.
+Please submit an Archival Inquiry and provide a description of the kind of information you are seeking.
+This service requires a pre-payment of $550, plus New York State sales tax.